What is the SDHS?

 Clinical School use of this services comes from the share of the Departmental research grant overheads retained by the Clinical School.
-As different arrangements apply to the MRC Units and CRUK CI, with regard to research overheads, this subsidy will not be available to researchers in these Units/Institute.
+As different arrangements apply to other University institutions including the MRC Units and CRUK CI, with regard to research overheads, this subsidy will not be available to researchers in these Units/Institute and different charges apply.

 Non-CSCS customers (MRC/CRUK) are still welcome to use the service on a chargeable basis.
 Please note that to be do so, you must be on the University finance system (excluding a college or payment via NHS).

 How is the SDHS accessed?

 The SDHS is accessed via a browser-based Virtual Desktop.
 Data on the secure storage can be viewed and edited from this remote desktop.
 It is not possible to copy the data to your local computer, and it is not possible to use applications on your computer to work with data contained within the SDHS.
 The advantage of this approach is that it allows access from the University, NHS and home computers, without any restrictions required on those computers.

 The remote desktop can be made full screen and supports multiple monitors.